manyfeatures/airflow-project-for-kids/README.md

 ### Done
   -[x] what is `airflow db init`?
 This will create all the necessary tables in the database that Airflow will use to store its metadata.
   -[x] then launch `airflow webserver --port=5000` and `docker run -p 5000:5000 airflow-docker-name`, then it will be available on the localhost
--[ ] continue with this tutorial
+  -[ ] deploy to the cloud

+### HOW TO RUN
+1) launch postgres
+2) launch airflow